newrelic/newrelic-cli/docs/GETTING_STARTED.md

 The above is ZSH specific, but provides an example of how to store the files on disk rather than executing the command each time you start a shell.

-### Using an HTTP proxy

-Set the HTTP_PROXY and/or HTTPS_PROXY environment variables if you make use of a HTTP proxy.
+### Proxy configuration

+Ensure to set `HTTPS_PROXY` environment variable when using a proxy server.

+New Relic CLI supports only HTTPS proxy (not HTTP) due to security concerns.

 ```
-HTTP_PROXY=localhost:8888 HTTPS_PROXY=localhost:8888 newrelic diagnose validate
+HTTPS_PROXY=localhost:8888 newrelic diagnose validate
 ```

 ### Example Use cases